kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 print("moving_mean: ", sync_bn.moving_mean.numpy())
 print("moving_var: ", sync_bn.moving_variance.numpy())
 ```
-If we run is with two nodes `horovodrun -np 2 python tf_hvd_bn_sync.py`.
+When running with `horovodrun -np 2 python tf_hvd_bn_sync.py`, we can get the
+outputs below, where the batch mean/variance are actually group mean/variance
+after communication and the moving mean/variance are computed based on them.
 ```
+[1,0]:!!! batch_mean:[0.45652372 0.5745423  0.65629953]
 [1,1]:!!! batch_mean:[0.45652372 0.5745423  0.65629953]
-[1,0]:!!! batch_mean:[0.45652372 0.5745423  0.65629953]
+[1,0]:!!! batch_var:[0.0657616  0.0710133  0.00523123]
 [1,1]:!!! batch_var:[0.0657616  0.0710133  0.00523123]
-[1,0]:!!! batch_var:[0.0657616  0.0710133  0.00523123]
 [1,0]:moving_mean:[0.7282618  0.78727114 0.8281498 ]
 [1,1]:moving_mean:[0.7282618  0.78727114 0.8281498 ]
 [1,0]:moving_var:[0.5328808  0.53550667 0.50261563]
 [1,1]:moving_var:[0.5328808  0.53550667 0.50261563]
 ```
-As we can see, the batch mean/var are already group mean/var after sync and the
-moving/meanvar are called by it.
-One more thing needs to mention, the
-communication dot lines in Figure 4 might be not precisely what happened under
+Note, the dot lines showing the communication in Figure 4 might not precisely
-the hood.
-The group
+depict what happens under the hood.
+Though the group mean is simply the average
-mean are average of batch mean from different ranks which can be done with
+of batch means from different ranks that can be done through an allreduce, the
-allreduce.
-But that is not the case
-for the variance.
-The group variance cannot averge batch variance from different
-  ranks rather it needs to recompute using the newly computed group_mean
+group variance needs a new round of computation with the updated group mean
+instead of communication: `(x - group_mean) ^ 2 / (N⋅batch_size)`, where `N` is
-(x-group_mean)^2/nxbatch_size, the n is number of ranks.
+number of ranks.

-The  full code is
+The complete python script is
 [here](https://github.com/kaixih/dl_samples/blob/main/batch_norm/tf_hvd_bn_sync.py).

 ## Reference